mrkkrp/liaison/README.md

 > different.
 From the first sight she understood that this guy didn't need
 > no pluses, for he himself was the infinite multiplier…

+Liaison is a package that allows us to use a subset of Nix language as general-purpose configuration language.
+The project so far is just a playground, I do not expect that people will use it in its current state.

+## Get started

+* Specification of the language can be found [here](LANG.md).
+* Roadmap can be found [here](ROADMAP.md).
+* See Haddocks for info about how to use this in Haskell programs.

+## Motivation

+What we want for writing configuration is something like JSON or YAML, but with lambdas, and that's exactly what Nix is.
+In addition to that, subset of Nix should be more portable as a language than e.g. [YAML][yaml-sucks].

+But hey, there is…

+* [`hnix`][hnix], but its scope is wider because it aims to re-implement Nix in its entirety. `liaison` is simpler and specifically written to work as a configuration language.
+For example, we provide a validation framework, special set of combinators to generate configuration files, etc.

+* [`dhall`][dhall], which has *too* powerful type system, and is very slow.
+  The promise of termination does not give anything from practical point of view, because it's possible to write functions that will eventually terminate, but not in our lifetimes. `liaison` aims to be fast and simple to use.
+Its dynamic nature is compensated by excelent error messages.

 ## Contribution

 Issues, bugs, and questions may be reported in [the GitHub issue tracker for